Public data, productized faster, priced honestly.

 Honest limitations.

-Is this in scope for us?
+Is this a fit for us?

 We deliver focused public-data analyses.
 We do not replicate enterprise data platforms.
 Here is the honest line between the two.